-Gainful only allows you to choose 4 flavor sticks per shipment, which is slight drawback, but by the second shipment, you should know your favorites and have them on rotation.
+Gainful only allows you to choose four flavor sticks per shipment, which is a slight drawback, but by the second shipment, you should know your favorites and have them on rotation.

 The access to a dietician, while cool to have, isn’t necessary and shouldn’t be built into the price for people who aren’t looking for advice.
-A lot of this information is available online and although having a registered dietitian at your fingertips can be helpful, it’s not worth the price if you’re not going to use it.
-If you are, then it’s worth it initially, but at some point you’ll get the majority of your questions answered and it becomes an unnecessary expense that’s automatically rolled into the cost.
+A lot of this information is available online, and although having a registered dietitian at your fingertips can be helpful, it’s not worth the price if you’re not going to use it.
+If you are, then it’s worth it initially.
+Still, at some point, you’ll get most of your questions answered, and it becomes an unnecessary expense automatically rolled into the cost.
 It would be better if Gainful charged a separate fee for access to the dietitian and kept that part of the subscription optional.

-The ability to switch up the flavor of every shake is a huge advantage.
-Drinking the same shake day after day can get repetitive.
-Gainful offers 6 cool flavors to choose from with the hope that at least a few of them will make your taste buds happy.
+Switching up the flavor of every shake is a huge advantage.
+Drinking the same shake day after day can get boring.
+Gainful offers nine fantastic flavors to choose from, with the hope that at least a few of them will make your taste buds happy.

-Many people obviously blend up their own smoothies and add protein powder.
-In these cases, the flavor sticks can be left out if they’re going to mess with the flavor profile (of course they might enhance it as well, depending on what else is being added in).
+Many people blend up their smoothies and add protein powder.
+In these cases, the flavor sticks can be left out if they mess with the flavor profile (of course, they might enhance it as well, depending on what else is being added in).